RetroDECK/ES-DE/USERGUIDE-DEV.md

 The only drawback of this approach is that when scraping using TheGamesDB you will get very inaccurate results as this scraper service does not support ScummVM short names.
 It can however be worked around by refining the searches.
 ScreenScraper does natively support ScummVM short names and you should get very accurate results with this scraper service.

 A final alternative is to use _folder links_ to keep the directory structure intact while still being able to launch the game file directly without having to enter the directory, but for ScummVM specifically that is not really recommended.

+If you're using the Flatpak release of ScummVM on Linux then you need to manually grant the application the necessary permissions using Flatseal or similar, otherwise you won't be able to launch any games.

 #### Ports and desktop applications